-Using a Project Management Information System (PMIS) like PMWeb will enable managing the warranties of all equipment, products and systems that are part of the completed project.
-PMWeb Equipment module will be used to capture the warranty details of all equipment, products and systems.
-To start with, PMWeb allows creating a location breakdown structure to detail the zones, levels and rooms or spaces of the project and where an equipment, product or system will be located (Red Frame).
-In addition, the details of each of equipment, product or system such as ID, name, type, status and whether the equipment is a component of a building system (Blue Frame).
-The Orange Frame capture additional details on each equipment, product or system such subcontractor or vendor name, equipment or product brand, when the equipment was received and the warranty expiry date among others.
-In addition, PMWeb allows adding additional information that could not available by default such as contract reference number among others.
+Using a Project Management Information System (PMIS) like PMWeb enables managing the warranties of all equipment, products, and systems that are part of the completed project.
+The PMWeb Equipment module captures the warranty details of all equipment, products, and systems.
+To start with, PMWeb allows the creation of a location breakdown structure to detail the zones, levels, and rooms or spaces of the project and where equipment, product, or system will be located (Red Frame).
+In addition, the details of each piece of equipment, product, or system such as ID, name, type, status, and whether the equipment is a component of a building system (Blue Frame).
+The Orange Frame captures additional details on each piece of equipment, product or system, subcontractor or vendor name, equipment or product brand when the equipment was received, and the warranty expiry date among others.
+In addition, PMWeb allows adding additional information that could not be available by default, such as contract reference numbers among others.

-The attachment tab (Grey Frame) will be used to attach pictures of equipment, product or system, brochures, operation and maintenance manual, warranty certificate, as-built drawings, testing and commissioning checklists and certificates among others.
-The images of equipment or products can be selected to be displayed on the equipment page as shown in the Green Frame by selecting the display option.
+The attachment tab allows attaching pictures of equipment, products, or systems, brochures, operations and maintenance manuals, warranty certificates, as-built drawings, testing and commissioning checklists, and certificates among others.
+The images of equipment or products can be selected to be displayed on the equipment page as shown in the green frame by selecting the display option.